tonypeng1/Personal-ChatGPT/README.md

 Personal LLM chat APP is an open-source app developed using Streamlit.
 It is powered by a variety of LLM APIs with extra features to customize the user experience.

 ## APP Features
+Version 1.5.0 of this APP added a new model from Nvidia "llama-3.1-nemotron-70b-instruct".

 Version 1.4.0 of this APP has made two changes:
 - Change the perplexity model to llama-3.1-sonar-huge-128k-online with the features of source citation and clickable URL links.
 - Change the Gemini model to gemini-1.5-pro-002 with the feature of Grounding with Google Search.